Table of Contents[Hide][Show]

 Wisconsin Dells is called “The Waterpark Capital of the World” for a reason.
 This small Wisconsin town is home to more than 200 waterslides with five huge indoor waterparks and one even bigger outdoor waterpark.
 Here’s a look at the Big Five indoor parks.
-They’re the place to be to splash and have fun for the perfect family getaway on a chilly winter’s day.
+Theses Wisconsin Dells waterparks are the place to splash and have fun for the perfect family getaway on a chilly winter’s day.

 Wisconsin Dells Waterparks